-Samantha Landis enters her third as Concordia University Wisconsin's Women's Lacrosse assistant coach in 2016.
+Samantha Landis completed her third as Concordia University Wisconsin's Women's Lacrosse assistant coach in 2016.
 She is also the head coach of the Field Hockey program.

 She previously served as an asssitant coach at Lycoming College.
 Landis was a three-time All-Middle Atlantic Conference selection at Alvernia University during her playing career.